Beedeeboom/d-artiste/README.md

 * MVP components of D'Artiste:

-A user can navigate through the application, view the Home page which prompts the user to join the D'Artiste community and either view art listings or sign up as an artist to sell their art.
+A user can navigate through the application, view the Home page which prompts the user to join the D'Artiste community and either view art listings through the "Buy Art" tab or sign up as an artist to sell their art.
 A user can also view the About page which gives an overview of the applications purpose and mission.

 As a marketplace application, D'Artiste enables its users to view artworks listed for sale by other users, each artwork will show a title, artist name, description, size and price.
 A user can navigate through the main pages of the application "home, about, contact, buy art" without having to sign in or register an account and is able to select and preview artworks they wish to purchase.
 A user can also proceed to the "checkout" and pay using a credit or debit card (only test mode payment at this stage).

 A registered user of the application can log in and view their account through the "My Account" tab which contains a list of their artworks available for sale to other users.
 In the same tab a registered user can add new artworks to their account and can edit or remove existing artworks.
-When creating and uploading a new artwork to their account a registered user is prompted to add a title, description, size, price and image to their listing.
-So to add a personalised touch to the user's experience, when a user is signed in they can view a "Welcome, username" when they visit their account page and the "Buy Art" page.
+When creating and uploading a new artwork to their account a registered user is prompted to add a title, description, size, price and picture to their listing.
+So to add a personalised touch to the user's experience, when a user is signed in they can view a "Welcome, username" greeting in the splash image section when they visit their account page and the "Buy Art" page.

+* Extras to the MVP components which will be added at a later time:

+    * Chat/messenger function which will allow potential art buyers to chat directly with artists.
+    * Search functionality in the navigation bar which will allow users to search through the application for specific arts.
+    * Admin dashboard which will allow authorised admin users to fully control the application.
+    * Buyer dashboard which will allow registerd users to view a list of their purchased artworks.

 ## R16.
 Detail any third party services that your app will use